UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

 ## Makeup Policy for Students Who Register Late

 Students who register late, must do each of the missed homework assignments, in order, as quickly as possible.
-No collaboration with other students in the course will be permitted until the student is working on the same assignment as the other students.
+No discussion with other students in the course about the assignments will be permitted until the student is working on the same assignment as the other students.
 Upon late registration, the student will have at most four days per missed assignment.
 Coordinate with the instructor if you register late by attending the first possible office hour and/or setting up a meeting time with the instructor.

 ## Course Communications